ralvares/smartpxe/README.md

 Available checks:

 * Network connectivity - ping gateway
-* Check DNS records such as api,api-int,*.apps, hostnames)
+* Check DNS records such as api, api-int, *.apps, hostnames
 * Check if the IP corresponds to the correct hostname.
 * Network device detection based on busdev (Good for labs, so far just VMware and libvirt)